-This paper provides a novel explanation for identity-driven choice behavior, that does not rely on built-in differences in preferences, discrimination or social pressures, but works through the optimal management of confidence.
+A recent literature shows that a priori identical individuals belonging to different social groups tend to make different occupational and educational choices.
+This paper provides a novel explanation for identity-driven choice behavior, that does not rely on built-in differences in preferences, discrimination or social pressures, but works through an optimal bias in noisy beliefs.
 Agents observe social identity cues that stem from the prevalence of their subgroup among the successful individuals in the social context, and find it rational to let their choices be driven by these social identity cues, even when these cues do not directly affect utility.
 The influence on choice differs across types, but is not driven by ability differences between subgroups.
 I show the existence of a stable population equilibrium in which the task allocation and the use of social identity cues differ between a priori identical subgroups.

 Work In progress

 The role of Irrelevant Information in improving Decision Making: An Experiment

 De nieuwe DNB conjunctuur indicator voorspelt afvlakking groei in 2019 (The New Dutch Central Bank Business Cycle Indicator Predicts decrease in Economic Growth for 2019) with Bas Butler and Maikel Volkerink, Economisch Statistisch Bulletin, Feb 28 (2019)